What are Google’s new link attributes?

 Will the switch to the hint approach encourage link spam?

-A lot of websites that allow third-party to contribute content to their site already deterred link spam with a variety of methods such as moderation tools that can be integrated into many blogging platforms.
+A lot of websites that allow third-party to contribute content to their site already deter link spam with a variety of methods, such as moderation tools that can be integrated into many blogging platforms.
 Using the link attributes of UGC and no follow will continue to be a further deterrent.

 Why bother using the new attributes?